opendaylight/docs/docs/developer-guide/controller.rst

    -  SUBTREE: changes anywhere in the subtree starting at the node will be reported

-The RPC to create the stream can be invoked via RESCONF like this:
+The RPC to create the stream can be invoked via RESTCONF like this:

 -  URI:
    http://{odlAddress}:{odlPort}/restconf/operations/sal-remote:create-data-change-event-subscription